 Effective dialogue and interaction between humanitarian and military actors (including UN peacekeeping missions, stabilization forces and regional military arrangements) have sometimes been hampered by concerns on the part of humanitarian actors about the impact that closer association may have on their ability to operate in an independent, neutral and impartial manner and be perceived as doing so.

 However, humanitarians have also long recognized that humanitarian action alone cannot protect civilians from the effects of armed conflict.
 Military actors may be able to enhance the physical protection of civilian population.
 They may also be able to contribute to a security environment conducive to the provision of humanitarian assistance.
-In addition, for instance, peacekeeping missions and humanitarian organizations may undertake activities that compliment protection cluster’s response in the areas, for example, of mine action, child protection, etc. Protection clusters in countries where there is a peacekeeping mission contribute to the development of the mission’s protection strategy and facilitate coordination with mission’s counterparts.
+In addition, for instance, peacekeeping missions and humanitarian organizations may undertake activities that compliment protection cluster’s response in the areas, for example, of mine action, child protection, etc. Protection clusters in countries where there is a peacekeeping mission can contribute to the development of the mission’s protection strategy and facilitate coordination with mission’s counterparts.
 Thus, some degree of interaction and dialogue between these different actors is essential for improving and strengthening their respective protection response.
 The modality and degree of interaction between humanitarian and military actors differ according to the operational contact

-Field protection clusters have signaled to the Global Protection Cluster (GPC) the need for guidance to address the challenges they face in interacting with peacekeeping and other types of missions.
+Field protection clusters have signaled to the Global Protection Cluster (GPC) the need for guidance to address the challenges they face in interacting with peacekeeping and military actors.
 In response, the GPC is currently developing a guidance note.
 A separate workstream has also been established for civil-military coordination for protection overcomes.
 Further guidance on interaction between humanitarian actors and international military actors will also be available in the forthcoming revised ICRC Professional Standards for Protection Work.

 Humanitarian and protection actors can seek to influence the nature of the protection mandates that are assigned to peacekeeping missions by the Security Council.
 The GPC and field protection clusters participate in the inter-agency coordination mechanisms facilitated by OCHA and regularly update the UN Security Council Informal Expert Group on key protection issues in countries considered by the Council.